springcard/springcard-dotnet-pcsc-sdk/README.md

 - `SmartTapRdr`, a demo that reads Google Smart Tap NFC passes
 - `SpringPassRdr`, a demo that reads both kind of passes.

 The underlying libraries are <u>not</u> open source and are subject to a license fee.
-Therefore, the applications will stop working after 10 minutes unless a valid license string is provided.
+Therefore, the libraries are available as binaries only.
+The applications will stop working after 10 minutes unless a valid license string is provided to activate the libraries.

 ## Building the applications